 - Students with medical conditions requiring special arrangements will be identified, generally, from SIMs and made available to staff via SIMs, Staff room/Reception or First Aid rooms.
 Specific advice regarding the ways in which members of staff are to respond to the needs of these students will be sought from parents, along with supporting documentation from health professionals or individual Healthcare Plan.
-Subject Leaders are responsible for making the information available to teaching/supply staff in their charge and ensuring that staff replacing for absent colleagues are aware of situations which might arise the Cover Manager will also ensure that Supply Staff are made aware. - Members of staff are reminded that, whilst the pupil requiring attention is important, their primary responsibility is for all the pupils in the teaching group and, in general, the advice about how members of staff are to respond will reflect this order of priority.
+Subject Leaders are responsible for making the information available to teaching/supply staff in their charge and ensuring that staff replacing for absent colleagues are aware of situations which might arise the Cover Manager will also ensure that Supply Staff are made aware. - Members of staff are reminded that, whilst the pupil requiring attention is important, their primary responsibility is for all the pupils in the teaching group and, in general, the advice about how members of staff are to respond will reflect this order of priority. - The school acknowledges that there are students with mental health issues in particular concerns with self-harm and eating disorders.
+Staff members will refer all mental health concerns to the pastoral teams.

-8. First aid equipment
+First aid equipment